Last Updated on

 Weight Stack – Do not overlook this!
 When you research Muti-gyms you will find some great machines full of features and tools, but you may forget to check the weight stack, which is the number of weights, or resistance available to you – check the total weight in the stack and the increments.
 I would recommend 100kg/220lb.
 If you find one that you really like with less than that, check to see if you can later upgrade (add weight plates).

 Generally, you will find two different types of weight plates: vinyl and cast iron.
 Vinyl ones are cheaper, but the more expensive, cast iron plates are better quality and more durable.

 Range of Exercises – You are buying a multi-gym, so you are likely to be looking for a single machine that offers the best range of exercises.
 You will always get more exercises and better quality with a bigger budget – a cheaper multi-gym with lots of exercises is not always a good thing, as they can try to squeeze more in to seem good value-for-money, yet be next to unusable, so take extra care in your search.

 Build Quality – Quite obviously, the more expensive the multi gym, the better quality it should be: solid, steel frame, better parts and components.
 A good gauge of high quality is the maximum user weight.

 Space for the Multi Gym – Check the dimensions of the multi gym against the available space you have for it.
-Some manufacturers will have a recommended space requirement, but I would factor in a least a few inches either side, and plenty of working room in front.
-Check the overall dimensions as some multi gyms are wider at the top than the lower section.
+Some manufacturers will have a recommended space requirement, but I would factor in at least a few inches either side and plenty of working room in the front.
+Check the overall dimensions as some multi-gyms are wider at the top than the lower section.

 Let’s check out what we’ve found in the Home Multi Gym range;